 Several records of the cittern in Sweden can be found from the end of the 18th century.
 An estate inventory after the mill owner Olof Svensson Hedengren (died in 1784) gives the following information:

 The gentlefolk were very musical; there was a new, so called positive organ with 3 1/2 stops (organ), one pianoforte (!) and one clavichord [claver], one lute-cittern, one violin (signed Steiner) and four other Swedish [violins], among them a double-bass; a lot of sheet music...

 From the festivity at the wedding of Christina Hedengren in 1787 the following ode can be quoted:

 May also the pretty sound of the Clavichord

 And dispel the sad moments.

 The terminological change from cittern [sittra, zittra, cittra] to lute probably occurred c.
-1800, but both terms were used for the same instrument also later.
-In a letter from Mrs. Wennerstjerna to Eva and Anna Myhrman in May 1802 is written that one is "playing on the cittern, clavichord, sings etc.".
+1800, but both terms were used also later for the same instrument.
+In a letter from Mrs. Wennerstjerna to Eva and Anna Myhrman in May 1802 is written that one is "playing on the cittern, clavichord, singing etc.".
 The term "cittern" was also used synonymously with the term "guitar".
 One example of this is a sonata by Johan Wikmanson where both terms are used.